IMIO/gha-workflows/README.md

 This workflow promotes a Docker image from staging to production and deploys it using Rundeck.

-It tags the image in the registry and notifies via Mattermost.
+It tags the specified Docker image in the registry and notifies via Mattermost.

 It also runs a Rundeck job to deploy the image to the specified node.